Hypothesis Testing Using Rejection Regions In Exercises 7–12, (a)... | Study Prep in Pearson+

 Standardized Test Statistic (z)

-The standardized test statistic, often denoted as z, measures how many standard deviations an element is from the mean of the population.
-In hypothesis testing, it is calculated using the sample data and is compared against critical values to determine whether to reject the null hypothesis.
-A higher absolute value of z indicates that the sample result is further from the null hypothesis, providing stronger evidence against it.
+The standardized test statistic, often denoted as z, measures how many standard deviations an element is from the mean.
+In hypothesis testing, it is calculated using the sample proportion and the hypothesized population proportion.
+This statistic helps determine how far the sample data deviates from the null hypothesis, allowing researchers to assess whether the observed results are statistically significant.

 Recommended video: